cartoon-raccoon/ropemporium/2-split/README.md

 We can do this with a gadget.
 Bet you were wondering when we were gonna circle back to this.

 Since we control the stack, we have to pass in this address on the stack and somehow get it into `rdi`.
-Luckily, there's an instruction that can do this, called `pop`.
-How cute.
+Of course, we can do this with the `pop` instruction.

 So, we're looking for a gadget that executes `pop rdi` and then `ret`.
 This pops the top of the stack into `rdi`, then returns.
 Luckily, Cutter has this built right in.